South Taranaki District

-South Taranaki is a territorial authority on the west coast of New Zealand's North Island that contains the towns of Hāwera (the seat of the district), Manaia, Ōpunake, Patea, Eltham, and Waverley.
+South Taranaki is a territorial authority on the west coast of New Zealand's North Island that contains the towns of Hāwera (the seat of the district), Manaia, Ōpunake, Pātea, Eltham, and Waverley.
 The District has a land area of 3,575.46 km^{2} (1,380.49 sq mi) and a population of It is part of the greater Taranaki Region.

-The district straddles the boundary separating the Wellington and Taranaki provinces, resulting in the town of Waverley celebrating Wellington Anniversary Day in January, and the town of Patea 15 kilometres away celebrating Taranaki Anniversary Day in March.
+The district straddles the boundary separating the Wellington and Taranaki provinces, resulting in the town of Waverley celebrating Wellington Anniversary Day in January, and the town of Pātea 15 kilometres away celebrating Taranaki Anniversary Day in March.

-Council facilities include the South Taranaki LibraryPlus which includes libraries in Manaia, Kaponga, Patea, Eltham, Opunake, Hāwera and Waverley.
+Council facilities include the South Taranaki LibraryPlus which includes libraries in Manaia, Kaponga, Pātea, Eltham, Opunake, Hāwera and Waverley.

 History

-The South Taranaki District was established as part of the 1989 local government reforms, merging Egmont, Eltham, Hawera, Patea and Waimate West counties.
+The South Taranaki District was established as part of the 1989 local government reforms, merging Egmont, Eltham, Hawera, Pātea and Waimate West counties.